 * * * * * * * * * * * * * * * * * * * * * * * * *

-KELLY McQUAIN grew up surrounded by the mountains of West Virginia’s Monongahela National Forest, a descendant of the Cherokee and Scottish people who settled there.
+KELLY McQUAIN grew up surrounded by the mountains of West Virginia’s Monongahela National Forest.
 His poems have appeared in The Pinch, Painted Bride Quarterly, Philadelphia Stories, Assaracus, Redivider, MEAD, Paper Nautilus, and Kestrel, as well as in such anthologies as The Queer South, Out of Sequence: The Sonnets Remixed, Rabbit Ears: TV Poems, Between: New Gay Poetry and Drawn to Marvel: Poems from the Comic Books.
 His prose has appeared in such anthologies as Skin & Ink, Best American Erotica, Men on Men and in numerous journals.
 He holds graduate degrees from the University of New Orleans and Temple University, and has twice received fellowships from the Pennsylvania Council on the Arts.
 He has been a Lambda Literary Fellow and a Tennessee Williams Scholar at the Sewanee Writers’ Conference.
 From time to time, he writes essays and reviews books for The Philadelphia Inquirer and other publications.
 He also occasionally designs book covers, illustrates comics, or draws for the sheer pleasure of it.
 These days, he makes his home in the Italian Market area of Philadelphia, where he works as an English professor.
 Find him at http://www.kellymcquain.wordpress.com.